ciao-group/coupled-sim-ciao/README.md

 **INSERT IMAGE**

 5. **Assign to Mesh**: Now navigate to the `DrivableCommonObject` ➡️ `CarModelCorrect` ➡️ find the 3D model of the fixed-based driving simulator.

-## Project Adaptations for MR

-### Switching to HDRP

-- **Update Project for HDRP**: Follow the HDRP wizard to resolve compatibility issues.
-Address any materials that turn pink by updating their shaders.

-### Material Conversion to HDRP

-- **Converting Materials**: Select faulty materials, change their shader to HDRP’s standard shader.
-Use `Window > Rendering > HDRP Wizard > Convert Selected Built-In Materials to HDRP` for conversion.

-### Model and Scene Adjustments

-- **3D Model Preparation**: Simplify the real-life car model in Blender by reducing vertex count and removing unnecessary parts.
-Integrate this model with your Unity project, ensuring the front panel is set up for MR with the camera feed.

-- **Lighting Adjustments in HDRP**: Reduce the maximum allowed reflections to address lighting issues.

-## Final Steps

-1. **Re-import the Car Model**: After making adjustments, import the simplified car model into Unity.
-2. **Assign Textures and Materials**: Apply the correct textures and materials to the car model.
-Use the MR material for the front panel to enable real-world video pass-through.
+Drag and Drop the `MRMaterial` onto the fixed-based driving simulator.
+This will turn it full-black.
+When starting the simulation with the Varjo XR-3 headset, this black surface will render from the real-world camera feed.

 ## Eye tracking / Logging